Ig-Saad/bmad-test-repo-003/docs/poc-brief.md

 ### POC Success Criteria

-The POC will be considered successful when a non-technical product manager can: (1) Complete workspace creation for either Greenfield (GitHub repository creation, user configuration, BMad framework installation, workflow initialization, working branch setup, metadata updates) or Brownfield (existing repository configuration, BMad setup, workflow configuration, working branch creation) within 20 minutes, (2) Navigate through all four phases of BMad v6 methodology for upstream activities using intelligent agent guidance with optimized dynamic file-level loading, (3) Generate comprehensive project artifacts (project brief, PRD, architecture document, epic/story breakdown) that meet BMad v6 framework standards, (4) Successfully execute dual-action GitHub workflows (Save to working branch for iterative work, Publish to merge with main branch with diff visualization) with 100% data integrity, (5) Successfully synchronize all generated documents with connected GitHub repository and SharePoint site with 100% data integrity, (6) Validate that comprehensive telemetry data (including dynamic loading metrics) is captured and transmitted to Ignis Platform in real-time, (7) Demonstrate 60-70% token consumption reduction through dynamic file-level agent component loading with sub-3-second response times, (8) Validate automatic phase progress tracking with 95% accuracy, and (9) Demonstrate seamless handoff capability to development teams using existing BMad v6 IDE workflows for downstream development activities.
-Success is measured by completing this end-to-end workspace creation, artifact generation, and dual-action GitHub synchronization workflow within 2 hours with minimal technical support required.
+The POC will be considered successful when a non-technical product manager can: (1) Complete workspace creation for either Greenfield (GitHub repository creation, user configuration, BMad framework installation, workflow initialization, working branch setup, metadata updates) or Brownfield (existing repository configuration, BMad setup, workflow configuration, working branch creation) within 20 minutes, (2) Navigate through all four phases of BMad v6 methodology for upstream activities using intelligent agent guidance with BMad v6 web bundle integration, (3) Generate comprehensive project artifacts through chat interface with agent selection, view generated content in dual formats (Markdown and Mermaid), edit documents using in-platform markdown editor, and download artifacts as formatted PDFs, (4) Successfully execute dual-action GitHub workflows (Save to working branch for iterative work, Publish to merge with main branch with diff visualization) with 100% data integrity, (5) Demonstrate bidirectional synchronization where artifacts can be edited offline in IDEs (VSCode) and sync to web app through manual refresh, and vice versa, with conflict detection and resolution, (6) Successfully synchronize all generated documents with connected GitHub repository and SharePoint site with 100% data integrity, (7) Validate that comprehensive telemetry data is captured and transmitted to Ignis Platform, (8) Demonstrate efficient BMad v6 web bundle loading with configuration-driven agent dropdown binding and sub-3-second response times, (9) Validate automatic phase progress tracking with 95% accuracy, and (10) Demonstrate seamless handoff capability to development teams using existing BMad v6 IDE workflows for downstream development activities.
+Success is measured by completing this end-to-end workspace creation, artifact generation with dual-format viewing and PDF export, bidirectional GitHub synchronization, and offline-online workflow continuity within 2 hours with minimal technical support required.

 ## Post-POC Vision